 - previously approved courses will no longer be offered (or offered when when needed)

-- Changing to a coursework only plan of study (requires CIT Program Chair pre-approval)
+- changing to a coursework only plan of study requires CIT Graduate Program Chair pre-approval

 If the plan of study contains a course that the student will not be registering for, he/she should confer with the advisory committee and either replace the course or remove the course from the Approved plan.
 Modifying a plan of study can be accomplished by clicking on the Create Change Request link available next to an Approved plan of study.
 The Change Request link will initiate a Change Request form.
 If a plan of study is still in Outstanding status, and a course needs to be removed.
 The student should: 1) Request that someone who has not sign the electronic form, reject the form.
 The student can then modify the plan and resubmit.
 2) Wait until the plan has gone through the approval process then click on the Create Change Request link and create a Change Request form.